Take a nature walk along the canal at Kidsgrove

 Book now:

 Click the button to take you straight to where you can book your ticket.
-Early bird tickets are £7.00 and are available NOW.
+Available NOW.
+Tickets are £10 each with 50% of proceeds being donated to North Staffs Mind.

 Minimum age to attend is 18.